spraakbanken/korp-frontend/doc/frontend_devel.md

     default_within:
       sentence: sentence
     ```
-    In simple search, we will search within the default context and supply extra information for the corpora that do not support the default context.
+    In simple search, we will search within the default and supply extra information for the corpora that do not support the default.

     In extended search, the default `within` will be used unless the user specifies something else.
 In that case the user's choice will be used for all corpora that support it and for corpora that do not support it, a supported `within` will be used.
 - __enable_backend_kwic_download__ - Boolean.
 Backend download, depends on backend download functionality.